NuGet/docs.microsoft.com-nuget/docs/create-packages/Symbol-Packages-snupkg.md

 # Creating symbol packages (.snupkg)

-Symbol packages allow you to improve the debugging experience of your NuGet package.
+Symbol packages allow you to improve the debugging experience of your NuGet packages.

 ## Prerequisites